 The milkweed plant may be considered a weed and banished from the garden by those unaware of its special traits.
 True, it may be found growing along roadsides and in ditches and may require removal from commercial fields.
 However, the reason for planting milkweed in the garden flies by in summer and enchants most who see them: Monarch butterflies.

 The Milkweed Flower

-The milkweed flower (Asclepias syriaca), also known as butterfly weed, is an integral part of the butterfly garden, a source of nectar for butterflies and hummingbirds.
+The milkweed flower (Asclepias syriaca) and its cousin butterfly weed (Asclepias tuberosa) are an integral part of the butterfly garden, a source of nectar for butterflies and hummingbirds.
 Growing milkweed supplies larvae of the Monarch with food and shelter, providing caterpillars food and a resting place before they leave the caterpillar stage and become butterflies.
 As the plants can be toxic; consumption of the plant protects caterpillars from predators.

 Historically, the milkweed plant was valuable when grown for its medicinal properties.
 Today the silky material attached to its numerous seeds is sometimes used for filling in lifejackets.
 Seeds are contained in an attractive pod that bursts and sends seeds drifting through the air, borne by wind.
 This is a reason to remove seed pods when you grow milkweed plants.